cbsch/cbsch.github.io/_posts/2021-07-18-ansible-synology-docker.md

 ## Prerequisites

 To start off we need a Linux computer on your network set up with SSH keys.
-On Windows it's also possible to use WSL
+It's also possible to use Windows with WSL.

 ## Setup on the Synology